yash-sharma1/docs-site/docs/faq.md

 ## How can I transfer tokens, such as Bitcoin, from other block chains onto Binance Chain?

-Native inter-chain mechanism is not supported in Binance Chain in the initial version, i.e. you cannot transfer coins between Binance Chain and other chains, such as Bitcoin or Ethereum network directly, but it may come in the future.<br/>
-Binance.com may serve as a bridge to trade across tokens between Binance Chain and other chains.<br/>
-"Pegged Token" may be issued on Binance Chain to facilitate trading digital asset from other block chains.

-For example, on the Binance Chain testnet, you can see `BTC.B`, which is a pegged (tethered) token for the real BTC running on Bitcoin network.
-`BTC.B` runs on Binance Chain, and cannot be directly transferred/deposited/withdrawn to Bitcoin network directly.

-When the real mainnet comes in, there can be 2 ways for these pegged tokens to be deposited/withdrawn:
+Right now, there can be 2 ways to transfer tokens cross-chain:

 1. via interoperability among different chains.
-This would be done via Atomic Swap, which may be very slow, so users may have to deposit onto/withdraw into Binance Chain.
-Both Binance Chain and Cosmos plan to build the cross-chain bridging part.
-But right now they are still under development.
+After the latest “Archimedes” upgrade, [BEP3](https://github.com/binance-chain/BEPs/blob/master/BEP3.md) was introduced and it defines native transactions to support [Hash Timelock Contract (HTLC)](https://en.bitcoin.it/wiki/Hash_Time_Locked_Contracts) on Binance Chain and also to define the infrastructure standard and procedure to use HTLC for inter-chain [atomic swap](https://www.binance.vision/blockchain/atomic-swaps-explained) to easily swap tokens on different chains now.
+Binance Chain development community has finished implementing its solution for BEP3 with BEP2 and ERC20 tokens and decided to open-source all of the key components, including：
+*  [smart-contract solution](https://github.com/binance-chain/bep3-smartcontracts) that supports Atomic Peg Swap (APS) for Ethereum.
+Please note that this solution is already audited by 3rd party.
+* [deputy process](https://github.com/binance-chain/bep3-deputy) written in GoLang that handles swap activities

+Any developer is welcomed to test the solutions in testnet and use in mainnet.
-2. via Binance.com, a number of crypto-pegged tokens on Binance Chain (BEP2 token format) will be issued on Binance Chain.
-This has a higher degree of ease-of-use to most traders.
-This is the current solution for Binance Chain.

-Pegged tokens such as BTCB, are 100% backed by the native coin in reserve.
+2. via Binance.com.
+[Binance](binance.com),the largest cryptocurrency exchange, has issued a number of crypto-pegged tokens on Binance Chain (BEP2 token format): [BEP2 Bitcoin](https://explorer.binance.org/asset/BTCB-1DE), [BEP2 BCH](https://explorer.binance.org/asset/BCH-1FD),[BEP2 XRP](https://explorer.binance.org/asset/XRP-BF2), [BEP2 LTC](https://explorer.binance.org/asset/LTC-F07).
+Pegged tokens such as [BEP2 Bitcoin](https://explorer.binance.org/asset/BTCB-1DE), are 100% backed by the native coin in [reserve](https://btc.com/3LYJfcfHPXYJreMsASk2jkn69LWEYKzexb).
 The reserve addresses are published for anyone to audit.
 Read this [blog](https://www.binance.com/en/blog/347360878904684544/Introducing-BitcoinPegged-Token-on-Binance-Chain) to learn about the reserved address.
-A trading pair will be created on Binance.com between the pegged token and the native coin, e.g., [BTCB/BTC](https://www.binance.com/en/trade/BTCB_BTC).

-Large buy orders will be maintained on the trading pair on Binance.com.
-Anyone can convert between the pegged token and the native coin on Binance.com.
-If a buy order is filled, a new order will be placed while an equal amount of funds will be deposited from the reserve address into Binance.com.
-All BTCB supply is 100% backed by BTC.
+Users are free to convert between native and BEP2 Bitcoin via deposit/withdrawal.
+This has a higher degree of ease-of-use to most traders.
+More swap channel will be provided on partner wallets soon.

-This centralized approach is not exclusive to cross-chain atomic swaps or other decentralized approaches, which can also be implemented in parallel.
-There are many atomic swap solutions being developed and we are very interested in those.
+Atomic swap and this centralized approach are not exclusive to other decentralized approaches, which can also be implemented in parallel.
+There are many cross-chain solutions being developed and we are very interested in those.

 Please do __NOT__ try to transfer anything on existing network to Binance Chain testnet, you may experience loss by doing so, because testnet doesn't run with real coins.